 OnDeck is an online lender that was founded in 2007.
 They are based in New York City.
 OnDeck focusses on providing some of the best small business loans.
-Their loans amounts range from $5,000 to $500,000 with loan terms from 3 months to 36 months.
+Their loan amounts range from $5,000 to $500,000 with loan terms from 3 months to 36 months.
 OnDeck is a great solution for businesses who need cash quickly as they have a quick online or phone application that takes just 10 minutes to complete and you can often get a funding decision and receive the money in your bank account within 24 hours.

-Some benefits of using OnDeck is that they offer both term loans, as well as lines of credit and has looser lending qualifications than a traditional lender or bank.
-In order to borrow money from OnDeck, you must personally guarantee the loan and your credit has to be at least between 500 and 600 - though most OnDeck borrowers have credit scores above 660.
+Some benefits of using OnDeck is that they offer both term loans, as well as lines of credit and have looser lending qualifications than a traditional lender or bank.
+To borrow money from OnDeck, you must personally guarantee the loan and your credit has to be between 500 and 600 - though most OnDeck borrowers have credit scores above 660.
 While your business needs to have at least $100,000 in annual revenue, OnDeck tends to lend to larger businesses with revenue of around $450,000 per year which have been in business for over seven years.

 One of the biggest drawbacks of OnDeck is that they have high interest rates.
 They offer fixed interest rates that start at 9% and go up to 99% on their term loans and their lines of credit rates start at 14% and go up to 40%.
 This includes their origination fee, as well as a $20 monthly maintenance fee on lines of credit.

 Another key drawback is that OnDeck has a more frequent repayment schedule than with other small business loans.
 They take money either on a daily or weekly basis from your business bank account - which might not be a good fit for your business if you have problems with cash flow.
 While OnDeck does not have pre-payment fees, their fee scheme means that there is little benefit to borrowers when they repay their loans early.